American Immigration Council v. CBP

 Both Mr. L.A. and his son report prolonged and lasting effects from their forced separation.
 Mr. L.A. still experiences nightmares, anxiety, and depression, and also survived an attempt on his life after his removal to the country from which he sought asylum.
 O.L. reports experiencing anxiety and depression in the wake of his detention and time spent separated from his father.

 The claim letter charges the government with intentionally inflicting emotional pain on the family and punishing them for seeking asylum in the United States.
 The claims were filed against the Department of Homeland Security, Customs and Border Protection, Immigration and Customs Enforcement, the Department of Health and Human Services, and the Office of Refugee Resettlement.
-They are brought under the Federal Tort Claims Act, which allows individuals to sue the United States for injuries resulting from unlawful conduct of federal officers.
+They are brought under the Federal Tort Claims Act (FTCA), which allows individuals to sue the United States for injuries resulting from unlawful conduct of federal officers.

 On January 19, 2021, Defendant moved to transfer the case to the Southern District of Texas and to dismiss two of Plaintiffs’ four claims (abuse of process and negligence).
 On June 3, 2022, the district court denied Defendant’s motion to transfer the case to Texas, but granted Defendant’s motion to dismiss the abuse of process and negligence claims.
 Plaintiffs filed a motion to reconsider the dismissal of claims on June 17, 2022.
 On October 19, 2022, the Court denied Plaintiffs’ motion to reconsider.
+On November 14, 2022, Defendant moved to dismiss Plaintiffs’ intentional infliction of emotional distress claim, arguing that the claim is barred by the discretionary function and due care exceptions to the FTCA and that there is no private analogue.
+On May 15, 2023, the court denied Defendant’s motion to dismiss, and Defendant filed their answer to the complaint on June 30, 2023.
+The parties entered into a stipulated protective order similar to those in other family separation litigation on August 4, 2023.

 Documents: